“35. Care and Use of Meetinghouses,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Buying, selling, or promoting products, services, publications, or creative works

 Holding unauthorized fundraising activities (see 20.6.5)

-Hosting speakers or instructors who recruit participants, solicit customers or clients, or are paid a fee while giving seminars, lessons (except for private piano or organ instruction; see 19.7.2), exercise classes, and other activities
+Hosting or accommodating choirs, speakers, instructors, educational groups, or other service providers who receive a fee for seminars, lessons (except for private piano or organ instruction; see 19.7.2), classes, or other activities

-Other uses of Church property that are not allowed include:
+The following uses of Church meetinghouse property are generally not approved:

 Renting or leasing Church buildings and properties

 These guidelines apply to the meetinghouse itself as well as to all Church-owned property and facilities surrounding the meetinghouse.
 If the stake president feels an exception may be warranted, he may request it through the facilities manager.
 For example, an exception may be granted to use a meetinghouse to assist members traveling long distances for temple trips.

 Chapels are rooms where members worship and partake of the sacrament.
 Meetings and activities held in chapels should be in harmony with these purposes.
 For guidelines about holding cultural arts events, concerts, and other presentations in chapels, see 19.3.5.